Xbox shuts down multiple studios, including makers of Hi-Fi Rush and Dishonored

 The closures come mere months after Microsoft closed its massive $69 billion USD (about $94 billion CAD) acquisition of Activision Blizzard.
 The company also laid off nearly 2,000 employees in January, although that primarily impacted Activision Blizzard staff instead of Bethesda teams.

+At the same time, Microsoft actually surpassed analysts’ expectations to earn $27.6 billion USD (about $37.7 billion CAD) last quarter.

-It also follows a seemingly unending string of layoffs in the gaming industry, with nearly 20,000 people losing their jobs since last year.
+All of the Microsoft news follows a seemingly unending string of layoffs in the gaming industry, with nearly 20,000 people losing their jobs since last year.

 Source: IGN